 2. What is the NCLEX pass rate?

 The NCLEX-RN is a national exam every nursing school graduate is required to take in order to become licensed to practice.
 Knowing a school’s first-time NCLEX pass rate can give you an idea of how well the faculty prepares its students.
-The national average for a first-time pass rate is 84%.
-If the passing rate is below the national average, you may want to look somewhere else.
-You also want to make sure to look into pass rates over the past five years.
+For Marquette University, our 2019 NCLEX pass rate was 98% (first time and repeat testers)!
+Comparing this to the national average can give you a good impression of the quality of education you are getting with Marquette.

 3. What are the prerequisites for the program?